 Our exciting Cultural Quarter

-Northampton is home to a number of cultural gems which draw visitors in from far and wide.
+Northampton is home to a number of cultural gems, which draw in visitors from far and wide.

-The new theatre complex quickly established a reputation for promoting quality productions and acts and is widely regarded as one of the foremost theatres in the region.
+In 1984, the Royal was absorbed by the Derngate theatre complex, but maintained its separate identity as part of the Royal & Derngate.
+The new complex quickly established a reputation for promoting quality productions and acts and is widely regarded as one of the foremost theatres in the region.

 In 2013, on its namesake’s Birthday, the Errol Flynn filmhouse opened, further adding to the theatre’s entertainment package.
 The popularity of the filmhouse saw a second screen built in 2017, so now theatre, show and film can be found in one location within the town’s Cultural Quarter.

 78 Derngate is a short wander down the road, and another star attraction as the only house in England remodelled in an iconic modernist style by the renowned Scottish architect and designer Charles Rennie Mackintosh.
 Mackintosh’s client was the thoroughly modern Northampton model engineer W.J Bassett-Lowke.
 The house celebrated its centenary in 2017, marking 100 years since the Bassett-Lowke family moved there in March 1917.